dcnicku/wti-brent-cointegration/README.md

 # Does the WTI–Brent spread mean revert enough to trade?

-An econometrics project on 2 crude oil benchmarks.
-I test whether the gap between WTI and Brent is cointegrated, estimate how quickly it closes, and then check whether a mean reversion rule built on the estimate is profitable after transaction costs.
+I test whether the spread between WTI and Brent is cointegrated and estimate how quickly it closes, andthen check whether a mean reversion rule is profitable after transaction costs.

 The backtest returns a net Sharpe of 0.92 out of sample after 10bps costs, against 0.26 when buying and holding WTI.
 Decomposing the P&L shows that